Policy Number: 811

 II.
 Roles and Responsibilities

-All Rice Faculty, Staff, Students, Volunteers, or Visitors are required to report immediately to the Rice University Police Department any known or suspected allegation or instance of child abuse or neglect occurring at or in connection with Rice University.
-Further, any individual who will be an “Authorized Adult” in a program subject to this policy must complete the required training and submit a background check to Risk Management.
+All Rice Faculty, Staff, Students, Volunteers, Visitors, or Independent Contractors are required to report immediately to the Rice University Police Department any known or suspected allegation or instance of child abuse or neglect occurring at or in connection with Rice University.
+Further, any individual who will be an “Authorized Adult” in a program subject to this policy must complete the required training and submit a background check to the Office of Ethics, Compliance and Enterprise Risk.

-Any Department, Office, or Individual wishing to conduct a University program or activity involving minors must submit the program to Risk Management for approval.
+Any Department, Office, or Individual wishing to conduct a University program or activity involving minors must submit the program to the Office of Ethics, Compliance and Enterprise Risk for approval.

-Risk Management is primarily responsible for the oversight of the University’s minor protection program, and has authority to take any action necessary for the protection of minors in any University programs or activities involving minors (as defined below); this includes, but is not limited to, approving program structures, reviewing or amending contracts, prohibiting individuals from participation based on background checks or other available information, or curtailing any program or activity.
+The Office of Ethics, Compliance and Enterprise Risk is primarily responsible for the oversight of the University’s minor protection program, and has authority to take any action necessary for the protection of minors in any University programs or activities involving minors (as defined below); this includes, but is not limited to, approving program structures, reviewing or amending contracts, prohibiting individuals from participation based on background checks or other available information, or curtailing any program or activity.

 III.
 Definitions